SpirosDR1/Qubex-PQC-Benchmarks/ARCHITECTURE.md

   key and is verifiable against the public key at /attestation-key, making the result a portable receipt.

-Honest limits of what runs today: the attestation signs *the result the service returned* — it does not yet prove the verification was performed correctly (see Research).
-The attestation key is currently ephemeral and rotates on restart (see below).
+Honest limit of what runs today: the attestation signs *the result the service returned* — it does not yet prove the verification was performed correctly.

-## 3. Persistent attestation key  [DESIGN]
+## 3. Persistent attestation key  [BUILT]

-The attestation key is currently ephemeral.
-Persisting it gives the service a stable cryptographic identity that receipts can be pinned to over time.
+The attestation key is loaded from a fixed secret at startup and is stable across restarts.
+This gives the service a permanent cryptographic
+identity: a receipt issued today verifies against the same public key later, so receipts can be pinned.
+The private key is held only as a deployment secret and never committed to source.

 ## 4. Institutional integration  [DESIGN]